 As an investor, once you have decided to enter the world of angel investing, finding high-quality and curated deal flow is a common roadblock.
 If you are looking to build your deal flow pipeline, we are hosting periodic webinars to introduce vetted seed, Series A, and Series B startups.
 If you want to stay on top of emerging technologies that will potentially impact humanity in the years and decades to come, these calls may be of interest to you.

-Featured startups in the past are focused on Environment, Social, and Governance (ESG) and solving critical business problems in computation, telecommunication, healthcare, transportation, and sustainability.
+Featured startups in the past are focused on solving critical business problems in computation, telecommunication, healthcare, transportation, and sustainability.